 As a result of our review, we submitted questions to the FDA under a Type C format to review the technology and results and determine the anticipated requirements for regulatory approval.
 On March 3, 2017, we received FDA's written response to these questions.
-Based on that response, we believe our plans to manufacture REM-001 by revising the prior quality standards to meet the currently-recommended regulatory standards will be acceptable.
+Based on that response, we believe our plans to manufacture REM-001 by revising the prior quality standards to meet the currently recommended regulatory standards will be acceptable.
 The FDA also indicated our plans for utilizing light delivery devices that have been shown to be functionally equivalent to the devices used by Miravant will be acceptable.

 In October 2017, we held a Type B face-to-face guidance meeting with the FDA that was primarily focused on the design of a Phase 3 study in CMBC.
 Then, in May 2018, we held a Type B end-of-phase 2 meeting with the FDA that focused on our plans for addressing CMC and device topics related to our CMBC effort.
 In these interactions, the FDA provided guidance on a number of clinical parameters it would like us to measure in the planned clinical study, and on the associated CMC and device plans.
-Based on the FDA's responses, we plan to conduct a Phase 3 clinical study in CMBC to test the safety and efficacy of REM-001 Therapy for marketing approval.
+Based on the FDA's responses, we plan to conduct an initial open-label 15 patient study in CMBC to confirm the planned dose and optimized trial design followed by a Phase 3 clinical study to test the safety and efficacy of REM-001 Therapy for marketing approval.
 In June 2018, we submitted to the FDA a Phase 3 protocol and statistical analysis plan incorporating feedback received from FDA at the October 2017 meeting.
 We have also undertaken extensive discussions with clinical research organizations to carry out this study and have received detailed proposals from five of these organizations.
 Since our May 2018 meeting, we have engaged a contract manufacturer who has manufactured the starting material for our API and manufactured two API lots under GMP.
-We are currently planning to undertake GMP manufacturing of finished drug product for use in the planned clinical study.
+We are currently planning to undertake GMP manufacturing of finished drug product for use in the initial planned clinical study.
+Drug substance and drug product manufacturing, and associated analytical methods, are currently being optimized for Phase 3